 David Njoku Injury: Still not practicing

-Njoku (hamstring) remained sidelined at practice Friday, Daniel Oyefusi of ESPN.com reports.
+Njoku (hamstring) is not in line to practice Wednesday, Daniel Oyefusi of ESPN.com reports.

-Njoku also missed practiced Wednesday and Thursday, and the tight end's continued absence Friday doesn't bode well for his chances of suiting up Sunday against the Chiefs.
-If Njoku is ruled out for the contest, Jordan Akins and Blake Whiteheart would be in line to see added Week 15 snaps, with Tre' McKitty and Cameron Latu representing potential practice-squad elevations.
+On Monday, head coach Kevin Stefanski noted that he was "hopeful" that Njoku -- who was inactive in Week 15 -- could possibly return to action Sunday against the Bengals.
+However, with the tight end set to log his fourth straight 'DNP' on Wednesday, Njoku has two more chances to practice before the Browns' Week 16 game designations are posted.
+If he's unavailable this weekend, Jordan Akins would once again have an expanded role in Cleveland's passing game.

 Win Your League With RotoWire!